ANGGREK INDEX EXHIBITIONS INTERVIEW ARTISTS CONTRIBUTORS SHOP IMPRINT CONTACT INSTAGRAM

 CHF 10’000

-In View of My Studio, Maria Pomiansky invites viewers into an interior spot of her professional spaces.
-This large-scale painting, at once diaristic and theatrical, offers a glimpse of her old/ previous studio on Stauffacherstrasse, Zurich.
+Maria Pomiansky invites viewers into an interior spot of her professional space in View of My Studio.
+This large-scale painting is both diaristic and theatrical, this is the view of her old/ previous studio on Stauffacherstrasse, Zurich.

 A wooden shelving unit anchors the composition.
 Its horizontal drawers rendered with vibrant, almost neon colors that echo modernist abstraction.
 Objects such as a small fan, a bottle of cleaner, brushes, and jars populate the scene.
 They are not placed with scientific precision but scattered with the loose coherence of lived-in realism.
 On the top shelf, there are paintings of female face, a recurring item on Pomiansky’s works, presumably her self-portrait.
 Pomiansky’s studio is not described as much as translated through a linear view of sensation, memory, and painterly improvisation.
 The result is a space where perception is fluid and where objects serve as both props and protagonists.